vzool/docs/app/contributor-guide/README.md

 Keeps the access token in the SDK and the application store in sync.
 The token in the store gets saved and retrieved to/from localstorage so the user isn't logged out on refresh.

 If the user re-opens the page when there is an invalid token in the store, the SDKs loggedIn flag will be false and the application will logout immediately.

-## Component Naming

-Please give the outer most class of your Vue single file components a class name that matches the name of the component.
-This makes it both easy to style, easy to find in the devtools, and easy to override in custom styling.

 ## Global Events